 Methyl methacrylates, polyurethanes and epoxies all offer composite bonders with unique benefits.
 Permabond 2 component epoxies ET5428 and ET5429 offer extremely high on carbon fiber (up to 38 N/mm2 (5500psi).
 Permabond polyurethanes provide a faster set time and good color match to carbon fiber for applications like interior auto trim.

-For further help with adhesive selection, please contact Permabond.
+For further help with selecting the strongest adhesive, please contact Permabond.